Hellmann-Lab/scRNA-seq_Contamination/README.md

 ## Analysis

-Beyond the standardized pipeline, we perform further analysis to compare empty droplet, contamination and endogenous profiles (**Deconvolution**) and summarize evaluation metrics of the method benchmark (**Benchmark**)
+Beyond the standardized pipeline, we perform further analysis to compare empty droplet, contamination and endogenous profiles (**Deconvolution**) and summarize evaluation metrics of the method benchmark (**Benchmark**).

 ## Figure scripts

-Beyond the standardized pipeline, we summarize results and perform further analysis and create figures with regards to
-- **01_dataset_description**: Strain and cell type composition of input datasets, as well as some additional statistics about the genotype estimation strategy (related to Figure 1).
+- **01_dataset_description**: Strain and cell type composition of input datasets, as well as some additional statistics about the genotype estimation strategy (related to Figure 1, Suppl.
+Figure S2).
-- **02_per_cell_estimates**: Visualization of backround noise fractions per cell (related to Figure 2).
+- **02_backgroundRNA_estimates**: Visualization of backround noise fractions per cell (related to Figure 2, Suppl.
+Figures S1,S3).
-- **03_origin_of_background RNA**: Comparison of endogenous expression, background noise contamination and empty droplet profiles (related to Figure 3).
+- **03_origin_of_background RNA**: Comparison of endogenous expression, background noise contamination and empty droplet profiles (related to Figure 3, Suppl.
+Figures S4,S5).
-- **04_effect_on_downstream_analysis**: Impact of background noise on specificity and detectability of marker genes (related to Figure 4).
+- **04_effect_on_downstream_analysis**: Impact of background noise on specificity and detectability of marker genes (related to Figure 4, Suppl.
+Figures S6,S7).
 - **05_benchmark_estimation**: Comparison of background noise estimation accuracy of different computional methods (related to Figure 5, Suppl.
 Figure S8)
 - **06_benchmark_downstream_analysis**: Summarizing the method comparison results on downstream analysis effect based on the Snakemake pipeline across datasets and parameter settings (related to Figure 6, Suppl.
 Figures S9-13).